AdamAmusa/crytpo_workflow/README.md

 ![Swipe Actions](image-2.png)

 #### Market Graph
-Upon selection of a coin the page redirects to the graph page, which will display the selected cryptocurrency's historical data of 24 hours and additional data about the coin.
+Upon selection of a coin the page redirects to the graph page, which will display the selected cryptocurrency's historical data of 24 hours and below it displays additional data about the coin.

 ![Market Graph](image-3.png)